Skip to main

 Meet Our Diversity Student Ambassadors

-Kadija C. Junior - Columbus, Ohio
+Kadija C. Senior - Columbus, Ohio

 Photo of Naveah